 The Performing Arts department is centered on applied learning, supported by and integrated with theory across the disciplines of dance, drama, and music.
 The remarkable national and local success of our students resides in their ability to compete and thrive in their professional and personal lives.
 Performing Arts is, for many of our students, a calling, as it is for the artists who make up our faculty, all of whom are active and high achieving practitioners in their art form.
-The new performing arts degree is a unified degree, focused on learning across disciplines (including drama, dance, and music) in the core, with emphasis on theory and performance (in class or on the stage), all three disciplines for all students.
-The Performing Arts major has 56 credits in the core plus another 12 credits of freely chosen electives.
+The BA in Performing Arts is a unified degree, focused on learning across disciplines (including drama, dance, and music) in the core, with emphasis on theory and performance (in class or on the stage), all three disciplines for all students.
+The Performing Arts major has 55 credits in the core plus another 12 credits of freely chosen electives.
 Major electives will be offered such that students can select freely depending on their interest and talents.

 Students should meet with their academic advisor to ensure that they enroll in courses that will enable them to meet these requirements as well as requirements for the major and for graduation.
 Some courses may meet both General Education requirements and major requirements.

 The new GE foundations, diversification, structural and integrative requirements and lists of certified courses are posted on the General Education website.

 Group 2.
 Major Requirements and Assigned Credits (52 credits)

 - DNCE 251 Intro To Dance (3)

 - DNCE 160 Ballet I (3) or DNCE 180 Jazz Dance I (3) or DNCE 190 Modern Dance I (3)